tsalohei/vaccin/README.md

 `docker-compose up`

-Open another tab in your terminal and initialize database with the resource files that come with the project by running the following commands in the **backend catalogue**.
-Type Ctrl+c after each.
+Now switch to the tab where you have the **backend catalogue** open.
+Initialize the database with the resource files that come with the project by using the following commands:

+Type Ctrl+c after each command when data has finished downloading and move on to the next command.

-`npm run dev order antiqua.source`
+`npm run fill-db order antiqua.source` (Ctrl+c)

-`npm run dev order solarBuddhica.source`
+`npm run fill-db order solarBuddhica.source` (Ctrl+c)

-`npm run dev order zerpfy.source`
+`npm run fill-db order zerpfy.source` (Ctrl+c)

-`npm run dev vaccination vaccinations.source`
+`npm run fill-db vaccination vaccinations.source` (Ctrl+c)

-Now the database has been initialized.
-Run backend using:
+Now the database has been initialized with data from the resource files.

+Next, run backend using:

 `npm run dev`

+The program is now up and running.
+Navigate to http://localhost:3000/ to see the web page.

 ### Closing the program